 - Toe deformities, such as hammertoe or claw toe

-- High heeled shoes because they increase the pressure on the forefoot
+- High-heeled shoes that increase the pressure on the front of your foot

-- Rubbing against a seam or stitch inside the shoe
+- Toes rubbing against a seam or stitch inside the shoe

 - Socks that don't fit properly

 Typically, you will see the corn on your toe.
 The corn may have a tender spot in the middle, surrounded by yellowish dead skin.
 Your foot and ankle orthopaedic surgeon can confirm the diagnosis and work with you to ensure problems don't recur.

 Most treatments for corns and calluses can be done at home: